Warriors select UNC's Harrison Barnes 7th overall

 "We are very excited about getting a quality young man, a class individual and a guy who works extremely hard," Golden State Warriors coach Mark Jackson said in a statement.
 "He comes from a great program and was a star in high school, also in college.
 We were thrilled he was still sitting on the board."

 There could be a spot for Barnes in Golden State's rotation right away.

 The Warriors finished 23-43 last season after injuries and trades overwhelmed the roster.
-The only starter whose future is uncertain is small forward Dorell Wright, who is heading into the final year of his contract and has struggled in rookie coach Mark Jackson's system.
+The only starter whose future is uncertain is small forward Dorell Wright, who is heading into the final year of his contract and has struggled in Jackson's system.

 Drafting Barnes also was a turnaround from last season when the Warriors took Klay Thompson with the 11th overall pick, even though the team already had Ellis in the backcourt.
 Thompson, the former Washington State shooting guard, is expected to start next season after a standout rookie campaign.

-Size was the theme for Golden State all night.
+Size was a theme for Golden State all night.

 The 6-foot-11, 255-pound Ezeli set Vanderbilt's record with 204 career blocked shots, breaking the mark of 157 set by Will Perdue.
 The Nigerian native moved to the United States in 2004 -- only a 90-minute drive northeast in Sacramento -- and couldn't be more thrilled to come back to California.

 "I will run through a wall," Ezeli said in his excitement.

 The 6-foot-7, 230-pound Green gives Golden State another layer of toughness that the franchise also wanted to add.
 The Big Ten Player of the Year and first-team All-American finished with the most rebounds (1,096) and second-most blocks (117) in Spartans history.